 How Do I get Into Art Therapy School?

 Students looking to enter an arts therapy master’s program should first take an undergraduate degree in fine arts, psychology, social work, or counselling.
 If you have already completed an undergraduate degree in a different program, you can undergo a learning assessment where the art therapy school admissions officers determine if you have an equivalency.
 Since art therapy involves two disciplines, it is strongly recommended that you at least take some art and psychology courses before applying to an art therapy education program.

 In addition to completing the educational requirements for art therapy admission, you’ll also need to be able to demonstrate during the admissions process that you understand and have an interest in visual arts and the creative process.
 This is to ensure that you have the potential to effectively use art as a therapeutic method.
 Usually this will involve an interview with someone from the art therapy program, where you’ll also be able to show off your art portfolio—so you’ll want to make sure you have a strong one!

 Don’t have an online portfolio yet?
 Check out this great advice from professors and grads on creating an art portfolio for school.

 What Should I Look for in an Art Therapy College?

-Is it Possible to Get an Art Therapy Degree Online?
+Is It Possible To Get an Art Therapy Degree Online?

 After graduating from an art therapy graduate program that meets the educational standards of the AATA, you need to apply for credentials with the Art Therapy Credentials Board.
 New graduates will start as a provisional registered art therapist, and then eventually move up to become a registered art therapist.
-You can even go further and become board-certified, which is the highest art therapy certification you can receive in the States.
+You can even go further and become board-certified, which is the highest art therapy certification that you can receive in the United States.

 Once you complete an art therapy graduate program, you can become a professional member of CATA, which means you agree to abide by the association’s standards of practice and have your professional development supervised by a registered Canadian art therapist.